stoogoff/parchment/src/aletheiansoc/007-red-skin.md

 “What on earth is the matter?”
 I asked Mrs Evans, who turned a face white with alarm towards me.

 “A bear,” she said.
-There was an uneasy look in her eyes
+There was an uneasy look in her eyes.

 “A bear?
 In the village?”
 I asked.

 She shook her head.
 “No, Miss Bird.
 Up by Black Canyon.”